Concepts and terminology

 Networks and platforms for open science

-The Academy of Finland is an active member of both Finnish and international open science networks.
+The Research Council of Finland is an active member of both Finnish and international open science networks.

-- The Academy participates in Finland’s national coordination of open science.
-The Academy has participated in preparing and is a signatory of the Declaration for Open Science and Research 2020–2025.
+- The Research Council participates in Finland’s national coordination of open science.
+The Research Council has participated in preparing and is a signatory of the Declaration for Open Science and Research 2020–2025.
 The Declaration outlines a common vision and objectives for the development of Finnish science and the Finnish research community.
 The Declaration is supported by national policies.
-A key policy in terms of the activities of the Academy is the national policy on open access to scholarly publications.
+A key policy in terms of the activities of the Research Council is the national policy on open access to scholarly publications.

 - Science Europe is an association representing major public organisations that fund or perform research.
 Its activities include working groups on open access to scientific publications and data management focusing on the promotion of open science.
-The Academy of Finland is a member of Science Europe.
+The Research Council of Finland is a member of Science Europe.

 - FinELib is a consortium of Finnish higher education institutions, research institutes and public libraries whose mission is to secure and improve the availability of electronic resources.